ndtp/android-testify/docs/docs/recipes/4-tolerance.md

 In some cases, the captured screenshot may inherently contain randomness.
 It may then be desirable to allow for an inexact matching.
 By default, Testify employs an exact, pixel-by-pixel matching algorithm.
 Alternatively, you may optionally reduce this exactness.

 By providing a value less than 1 to `setExactness`, a test will be more tolerant to color differences.
-The fuzzy matching algorithm maps the captured image into the HSV color space and compares the Hue, Saturation and Lightness components of each pixel.
-If they are within the provided tolerance, the images are considered to be the same.

-:warning: Note that the fuzzy matching is approximately 10x slower than the default matching.
-**Use sparingly.**
+A value of less than 1 will enable the [_Delta E_](https://en.wikipedia.org/wiki/Color_difference#CIELAB_%CE%94E) comparison method.
+The Delta E algorithm will mathematically quantify the similarity between two different colors.
+It ignores differences between two pixels that the human eye would consider identical while still identifying differences in position, size or layout.

 ```kotlin
     @TestifyLayout(R.layout.view_client_details)